lszperling/coursera-getData/CodeBook.md

 #Variables

   * Activity = Which activity was being performed by the "Subject".
-(WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING
+(WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING or LAYING)
-or LAYING)
-  * Subject = Which anonymus subject was performing the Activity (Subjects range from id 1 to 30) The rest of the variables represent the means of the measurements obtained by the different elemets of the
+  * Subject = Which anonymus subject was performing the Activity (Subjects range from id 1 to 30) The rest of the variables represent the means of the measurements obtained from the embedded accelerometer and gyroscope of a Samsung Galaxy SII grouped by Activity and Subject.